ajvondrak/git-topics/doc/git-topics.1.md

    to review.

-4. When the review is complete and your topic branch is reasonably stable, you can stage your changes by merging the topic branch into _develop_.
+4. When the review is complete and your topic branch is reasonably stable, you can integrate your changes by merging the topic branch into _develop_.
 This branch should then be used as a "playground" to test the new changes.
 Note that the topic branch DOES NOT get deleted at this point, in case testing reveals further changes you have to make.